la-team/light-admin/README.md

 ## LightAdmin integration example

-We've prepared an example how easy you can integrate LightAdmin back-end to existing web application based on [Spring Travel](https://github.com/SpringSource/spring-webflow-samples/tree/master/booking-mvc) reference application.
+We prepared an example how easily you can integrate LightAdmin back-end to existing web application.

+It's based on [Spring Travel](https://github.com/SpringSource/spring-webflow-samples/tree/master/booking-mvc) reference application.

 1. Clone the repository from GitHub: